leea2023/DraftingAssistanceTracker/README.md

 ## Purpose

-A general-purpose information extraction library for Ocalc `pplx` and `pplld` files.
+A general-purpose information and shape extraction library for Ocalc `pplx` and `pplld` files.

+Reusable for future projects that involve extracting information from Ocalc files.

 Capabilities: